waifu-motivator/waifu-motivator-plugin/README.md

   <img src="screenshots/motivate_me.png" alt="Waifu Motivation On-demand">
 </p>

-## Offline Mode
+## Offline Capabilities

 Take your *Waifu* with you as you go.
 You have the ability to write code off the grid and still get motivation events!

 ## Plugin Settings

-Your new *Waifu* is pretty chatty, sometimes that is okay and sometimes it is not.
+Your new *Waifu* is pretty chatty.
+Sometimes that is okay and sometimes it is not.
 Thankfully, you have the ability to configure what your waifu does via the settings menu (`Settings | Other Settings | Waifu Motivator`).

 ![Waifu Settings](screenshots/waifu_motivator_settings.png)